 How do I add 302 (Temporary) Web forwarding?

 This guide will explain how you can add a 302 (Temporary) Web forwarding to your domain name.

-You should use 302 (Temporary) web forwarding when you wish to add a forward that you will remove in the future.
-For example, if you run a website for a restaurant, you could use a 302 to forward visitors from your main homepage to a special Christmas menu page during the Festive period, and then remove it when you are ready to revert.
+302 (Temporary) web forwarding can be useful when you wish to add a forward that you will remove in the future.
+For example, if you run a website for a restaurant, you could use a 302 to forward visitors from your main domain (i.e. ‘your-restaurant.co.uk’) to a special Christmas menu page during the Festive period (i.e. ‘your-restaurant.co.uk/xmas-menu/’).

-Temporary web forwarding indicates that your domain name’s forwarding may change again soon.
-It tells search engines to continue checking the domain name — which means the final destination page may not get indexed properly.
-You should only use temporary web forwarding when you know you’ll be changing the forwarding settings again soon.
+However, since 302 web forwarding tells search engines to continue checking the domain name, you should only use this option when you know you’ll be changing the forwarding settings again soon.
+Otherwise, the final destination page may not get indexed properly.
 If you’re not sure which type of forwarding to use, permanent web forwarding is the safer option.